Healthdirect Free Australian health advice you can count on.

 Key facts

-• Hand, foot and mouth disease is a common viral illness that mainly affects children under 10 years old.
+• Hand, foot and mouth disease is a very contagious and common viral illness that mainly affects children under 10 years old.

-• The virus is usually spread through contact with the fluid within the blisters, as well as in fluids from the nose, mouth and lungs.
+• The virus spreads through contact with the fluid inside the blisters, as well as via faeces (poo), coughs and sneezes.

 What is hand, foot and mouth disease?

 Hand, foot and mouth disease is a common viral illness that mainly affects children under 10 years old, but can sometimes affect older children and adults.
-It is usually caused by infection with the coxsackie virus.
+It is caused by infection with a type of coxsackie virus.
 Hand, foot and mouth disease is not the same as foot-and-mouth disease, which affects farm animals.

-Hand, foot and mouth disease is highly contagious.
+Hand, foot and mouth disease is highly contagious (spreads easily from person to person).
 It’s especially common in childcare and kindergartens.

 What are the symptoms of hand, foot and mouth disease?

-The symptoms of hand, foot and mouth disease usually start to appear 3 to 7 days after a person is infected, and typically last for 7 to 10 days.
+The symptoms of hand, foot and mouth disease usually start 3 to 7 days after you’ve been infected, and typically last for 7 to 10 days.

 What causes hand, foot and mouth disease?

-Hand, foot and mouth disease is usually caused by infection with the coxsackie virus.
-It’s often spread through contact with the fluid within the blisters, as well as in fluids from the nose, mouth and lungs.
+Hand, foot and mouth disease is caused by infection with a type of coxsackie virus.
+It’s spread through:

 How is hand, foot and mouth disease diagnosed?

-Your doctor can usually diagnose hand, foot and mouth disease based on age, symptoms and the appearance of sores.
+Your doctor can usually diagnose hand, foot and mouth disease based on you or your child’s age, symptoms and the appearance of the rash.

 How is hand, foot and mouth disease treated?

 There is no specific treatment for the coxsackie virus that causes hand, foot and mouth disease.
-Antibiotics do not work.
+Antibiotics do not work on viruses, and most people can be treated at home.

-It’s possible to make your child feel more comfortable by treating the symptoms:
+If your child has hand, foot and mouth disease, you can make them feel more comfortable by treating the symptoms:

 • Paracetamol can ease pain and fever.
 Ask your doctor or pharmacist for advice on the right product and dose for your child.

 • Give your child plenty to drink.
 Sips of water or oral rehydration fluid can stop them becoming dehydrated.
-Ice blocks or jelly can soothe a sore mouth.
+Ice blocks or jelly can soothe a sore mouth or throat.

 • Give your child soft foods.
 Avoid tangy or acidic food that could sting a sore mouth.